kaltura/playkit-js-cast-receiver/docs/features-to-your-receiver-app.md

 receiver.start();
 ```

-> **Important**: the defined engine must be "cast" (using that string or the enum above) and not "html5", since this is the engine that plays on the receiver.
+> **Important**: The defined engine must be "cast" (using that string or the enum above) and not "html5", since this is the engine that plays on the receiver.

 ### Redirect Your Streams

-If your are hosting your streams at third party and not at Kaltura's platform, you'll need the receiver to handle the redirecting logic.
-To do so, configure it to force redirect to external streams.
+If you're hosting your streams on a third party and not on Kaltura's platform, you'll need the receiver to handle the redirecting logic.
+To do so, configure it to force redirect to external streams as follows:

 ```html
 <!DOCTYPE html>